 Camellias also do best in a partially shaded spot in your garden, sheltered from wind.

-- Jump to How to plant a camellia in a pot
+- How to plant a camellia in a pot

 Camellia: plant profile